Thomasstycke/Thomasstycke.github.io/index.md

 </p>

 <p style="text-align: justify; text-justify: inter-word;">
 Central district ranks third in terms of assault incidents per 10,000 residents.
-Notably, our analysis reveals a concerning trend: both Southern and Central districts have a considerable number of recorded incidents near the "border" with Tenderloin.
+Notably, our analysis reveals a concerning trend: both Southern and Central district have a considerable number of recorded incidents near the "border" with Tenderloin.
 This finding strongly suggests that these areas, especially on New Year's Eve, warrant caution and avoidance.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">